RaphaelSchindler/NotebookWebsite/_posts/2016-08-03-flow-and-mobile-games.md

 # From reading _The Effect of Flow Experience and Social Norms on the Adoption of Mobile Games in China_, by Shang Gao _et al_.

 > TAM [technology acceptance model] is widely acknowledged as one of the most robust and influential models for explaining user acceptance of technology.
 It is an adaptation of Theory of Reasoned Action (TRA).
-According to TRA, belief (an individual's subjective probability of the consequence of a particular behavior) influence as attitude (an individual's positive and negative feelings about a particular behavior), which in turn shapes behavioural intention.
+According to TRA, belief (an individual's subjective probability of the consequence of a particular behavior) influencs attitude (an individual's positive and negative feelings about a particular behavior), which in turn shapes behavioural intention.

 > TAM [technology acceptance model] posits that users' IT acceptance is a function of two cognitive beliefs: perceived ease of use and perceived usefulness, and they are two primary determinants of information system acceptance.